Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Optomechanical master equation for many-body CQED

 \subsection{Optomechanical Master Equation}

-In perturbation theory in the dipole field coupling, the atoms' (or molecules') excited states can be eliminated from the dynamical equation of the atomic center-of-mass motion and the cavity fields.
-The weak-coupling limit requires that the rate $|\Delta_\mathrm{a}+{\rm i}\gamma|$ exceeds the coupling strengths, $|g_n|\sqrt{n_n},|\Omega|\ll |\Delta_\mathrm{a}+{\rm i}\gamma|$, with $n_n=\langle \hat{a}_n^\dagger \hat{a}_n\rangle$ the average photon number in mode $n$~\cite{Larson:2008,Schuetz:2013,Keller:2018}.
-Furthermore, in order to adiabatically eliminate the excited state degrees of freedom from the equation of motion of the cavity and external variables, the internal degrees shall evolve on a much faster timescale.
+The optomechanical master equation is derived in the regime where the atoms' (or molecules') excited states can be eliminated from the dynamical equation of the atomic center-of-mass motion and the cavity fields, see, for instance, Refs.\ \cite{Mivehvar2021Cavity,Domokos:2001,Schuetz:2013}.
+This regime allows to replace the particles with their polarizability and requires that the rate $|\Delta_\mathrm{a}+{\rm i}\gamma|$ exceeds the coupling strengths, $|g_n|\sqrt{n_n},|\Omega|\ll |\Delta_\mathrm{a}+{\rm i}\gamma|$, with $n_n=\langle \hat{a}_n^\dagger \hat{a}_n\rangle$ the average photon number in mode $n$~\cite{Larson:2008,Schuetz:2013,Keller:2018}.
+In order to get a set of equations where the cavity and external variables are directly coupled, the internal degrees shall evolve on a much faster timescale.
 For the cavity, this requires $|\Delta_n + \ii \kappa_n|,|\delta\omega_\mathrm{p}|\ll |\Delta_\mathrm{a}+{\rm i}\gamma|$.
-For the external motion, the slow rate is determined by the mean motional energy and by the recoil energy at the wavelength of the dipole transition, as we will extensively discuss in the next section.
+For the external motion, the slow rate is determined by the mean motional energy and by the recoil energy at the wavelength of the light, as we will extensively discuss in the next section.

-The resulting master equation governs the dynamics of the density operator $\hat{\varrho}$ defined in the Hilbert space of the cavity fields and atomic motion:
+The resulting master equation governs the dynamics of the density operator $\hat{\varrho}$ defined in the Hilbert space of the cavity fields and particle motion~\cite{Schuetz:2013}:

 where $\hat H_{\rm eff}=\hat{H}_\mathrm{ext} + \hat{H}_\mathrm{modes} + \hat H_{\rm pump}^{(c)}+\hat{V}_\mathrm{eff}$, and the optomechanical interaction between photonic fields and external degrees of freedom reads